JustTrev/Forza-Horizon-3-Steam-Edition/README.md

 Please be curtious as this is a open-source gaming platform that I wish to fully develope someday.
 Any other contributors are welcome.
 Please send me a direct message here if you wish to expand and help develop this new platform.

+# End Goal.

+The goal is to make a unified solution for full fleged games, homebrew, networking, marketplace, screenshots, friends list, recent players, and emulatator support.
+All within the efforts of the community.
+The future to support all generations of gaming in one place.

+# FH3SE
+Old Details:
 A small utility to run with steam awareness to show your friends you are playing a windows game.

 You can put the tool anywhere on your machine.
 THIS ONLY WORKS FOR WINDOWS 10+.